langenhagen/blog/README.md

 extra research on Python developers to make up for the freedom of dynamic typing and interpreted, i.e. uncompiled code.
 Complex Pyton-based projects can become quite inaccessible and I know that people rarely benefit from Python's dynamic typing.
-I see that Python has several immediate, convenient benefits, e.g. the concise syntax.
+I see that Python has several immediate, convenient benefits, e.g. the concise syntax or the need to import symbols explicitly.
 The only large benefit I see when using Python is its enormous amount of available open source packages.
 However, I believe, any equally concise, open and optionally compiled language with a thorough collection of available packages and strong typing may provide a safer and ultimately simpler foundation for any project.

 I note down some of the prominent tooling found in Python projects below:
 - `AppVeyor` - ci/cd